coltonromannose/Cluster_Analysis/README.md

 # Cluster_Analysis

-# Data: Employees.csv (download from Module 2 on Brightspace)
 # We are using a dataset developed by IBM data scientists and used to look at factors related to
 # employee job satisfaction and attrition.
 The original dataset is accessible through Kaggle.